DmitryGubanov/portfolio-backtester/README.md

 - separate download logic into own Downloader class
 - implement downloading from google, since yahoo stopped their free/easy to use service
 - separated all classes into own files and put all util classes/functions into own file
+- implement Trader class for trading logic
+- implement DataManager class for managing data on disk
+- rewrote all files to follow PEP-8 and Google docstrings coding style